supercharge/docs/contribute.md

 # Contribute to Boost
 We highly value your contribution to Boost.
-Don’t hesitate to propose feature requests, send in bug reports or pull requests.
+Don’t hesitate to send in feature requests, open bug reports or pull requests.
 Any collaboration is welcome in the project.

 ## Bug Reports
 As any software product, Boost will include bugs and we appreciate your help in finding them.
-If you want to file a bug report, please head over to the related repository and create a new issue.
+If you want to file a bug report, head over to the related repository and create a new issue.
 Please provide a clear title and description, steps to reproduce and as much details as possible.

-A way to report a bug is sending it in as a failing test that outlines the problem.
-Even better wouuld be a pull request that shows and fixes the bug.
+A way to report a bug is sending a failing test that outlines the problem.
+Even better: open a pull request that solves the the bug.

 Boost’s source code is managed and hosted on GitLab: